 If you want to create an online store, you’ll need to create an eCommerce platform or shop for your business, list products, set up payments, and set up your online store operations (such as order fulfilment, shipping, sales tax, and more).
 Square Online has everything you need for eCommerce, so you can get up and running quickly and easily.

 - Taking secure payments: Accept payments online and in person right away with payment systems.
-Our ecommerce platform accepts all major cards, and you can get transfers as fast as the next business day with eCommerce processing fees of 2.2 per cent per virtual transactions or lower.
+Our ecommerce platform accepts all major cards, and you can get transfers as fast as the next day with eCommerce processing fees of 2.2 per cent per virtual transactions or lower.
 Plus, by using Square’s eCommerce platform, you won’t have to have the added expense of managing PCI compliance.

 - Keeping inventory in sync: Square Online works together with Square Point of Sale and Square Dashboard to automatically sync online and in-person orders, items, and inventory.
 Keep from overselling inventory between multiple locations, and easily track fulfillment and shipping.